-In designing compensation programs and determining compensation levels for our named executive officers for the 2020 fiscal year, the Compensation Committee retained the services of the Compensation Consultant to formulate a report and make recommendations to the Compensation Committee regarding our compensation programs and executive compensation levels.
+In designing compensation programs and determining compensation levels for our named executive officers for the 2021 fiscal year, the Compensation Committee retained the services of the Compensation Consultant to formulate a report and make recommendations regarding our compensation programs and executive compensation levels.
 The Chairman of the Compensation Committee worked directly with the Compensation Consultant to determine the scope of the work needed to advise the Compensation Committee in its decision-making processes.
 The Compensation Consultant provided the Compensation Committee with benchmark comparative data for our named executive officers with respect to base salaries, target and actual total cash compensation levels, long-term incentive values, and total direct compensation.

-In making compensation decisions for the 2020 fiscal year, the Compensation Committee compared each element of total direct compensation against a peer group of 19 publicly traded, technology companies with an emphasis on application software companies as well as internet services and infrastructure companies which the Compensation Committee believes we compete in the market for executive talent.
+In making compensation decisions for the 2021 fiscal year, the Compensation Committee compared each element of total direct compensation against a peer group of 18 publicly traded, technology companies with an emphasis on application software companies or well as internet services and infrastructure companies with which the Compensation Committee believes we compete for executive talent.
 We collectively refer to this group as the "Compensation Peer Group."
 The pay data for this group was analyzed by the Compensation Consultant using each company's recent public filings.
 This Compensation Peer Group was used, when available, for our named executive officers.
 We generally select Peer Group companies with broadly similar revenues and 12-month trailing market capitalizations.
-For the fiscal year 2020, the specific criteria utilized were: (i) annual revenues between \$20 million and \$360 million; (ii) market capitalizations between \$100 million to \$1.6 billion; (iii) headquartered in major metropolitan areas (reflecting similar cost of living as the Company); and (iv) with broadly similar equity valuation relative to revenues.
-The following is a list of the 19 companies comprising our Compensation Peer Group for the 2020 fiscal year:
+For the fiscal year 2021, the specific criteria utilized were: (i) annual revenues between \$20 million and \$300 million; (ii) market capitalizations between \$100 million to \$1.0 billion; (iii) headquartered in major metropolitan areas (reflecting similar cost of living as the Company); and (iv) with broadly similar equity valuation relative to revenues.
+The following is a list of the 18 companies comprising our Compensation Peer Group for the 2021 fiscal year: